Capstone-robotics-at-home/RL_cart_env/README.md

 For the environment, I doesn't use gym, just code a simple environment based on the polytope library.

 ## Update: simplification
-Consider the jetbot in a circle, and check whether the circle covers the obstacles.
+Ignore the case that a corner of the obstacle is in the cart.